You are here:

 The emergency response program responds to emergencies, such as fires, train derailments, and floods, involving the release of hazardous substances.
 The emergency response program also undertakes removal actions, short-term cleanups of hazardous substances that pose an immediate health threat.
 See EPA's national Emergency Response website for information on how to report a spill of hazardous substances.

 The remedial program oversees long-term cleanup of the most complex contaminated sites—generally sites listed on the National Priorities List (NPL).
-In Region 8, 54 sites are final on the NPL, 13 are deleted from the NPL and seven are proposed for listing.
-Construction has been completed at 37 of the final NPL sites.
+In Region 8, 55 sites are final on the NPL, 13 are deleted from the NPL and five are proposed for listing.
+Construction has been completed at 38 of the final NPL sites.
 Information on each Superfund site in Region 8 can be accessed from the map at right.

 EPA report highlights progress in Region 8's Superfund Program